MedTechChain/tools/README.md

 The `tools-cmd.sh` script is called by other automation scripts, so the developer can ignore it.

 The `scripts` folder is mounted in these containers.
-These scripts perform commands fabric commands.
+These scripts perform fabric commands.

 ### Setup Hyperledger Fabric Infrastructure